-Looking at how soft spoken and shy Essien is when he is not playing, one would hardly believe he is the same person when in the field.
-Essien’s field forcefulness and tough tackling styles earned him the name “Bison”, the name of a large and very energetic buffalo-like terrestrial animal.
-However, he voices out on this unique contrast in behaviour:
+Looking at how soft-spoken and shy Essien is when he is not playing, one would hardly believe he is the same person when in the field.
+Essien’s field forcefulness and tough tackling styles earned him the nickname “Bison”, the name of a large and very energetic buffalo-like terrestrial animal.
+He once commented on this saying:

 “I don’t know why I change like that when I play.
-Off the pitch I am completely different and the club staff have to chase me to move.”
+Off the pitch, I am completely different and the club staff has to chase me to move.”

 4. He has Dual Citizenship

 Michael’s 5-year football business in France earned him a French citizenship.
 He spent these five years playing for Bastia (2002-2003), and Lyon (2003-2005).
 His performances while playing for Olympique Lyonnais resulted in him being voted the 2005 Player of the Year by France’s National Union of Professional Footballers (UNFP).

 He also helped Lyon to reach the quarter-finals of the 2004-05 UEFA Champions League where he put in dynamic performances and scored five goals in the tournament.